uc-cdis/indexd/README.md

 > Data GUIDs were created by the Data Biosphere - a vibrant ecosystem for biomedical research containing community-driven standard-based open-source modular and interoperable components that can be assembled into diverse data environments.

 GUIDs provide a domain-neutral, persistent and scalable way to track data across platforms.
-Indexd is a proven solutiokn to provide GUIDs for data.
+Indexd is a proven solution to provide GUIDs for data.

 ---